banner

 Set realistic career expectations:

-- Adaptation period typically requires 3-6 months
+• The adaptation period typically takes 3-6 months

-- The first year focuses on learning and proving value
+• The first year focuses on learning and proving value

-- Career development is a long-term process; avoid impatience
+• Career development is a long-term process; avoid impatience

-Long-Term Value of Systematic Job Searching#
+The Long-Term Value of Systematic Job Hunting#

 Through scientific time planning and systematic preparation, you can significantly increase the probability of obtaining your ideal job, and more importantly, cultivate lifelong career development skills.
-These skills include self-assessment ability, market analysis ability, professional network building ability, and negotiation communication ability, all of which will become valuable assets in your career.
+These skills include self-assessment ability, market analysis ability, professional network building ability, and negotiation and communication ability, all of which will become valuable assets in your career.

-This article is based on the latest employment market data and career development theories, providing practical job search guidance for recent graduates.
+This article is based on the latest employment market data and career development theories, providing practical job hunting guidance for recent graduates.
 It is recommended to flexibly apply relevant strategies based on individual circumstances.